advancedresearch/path_semantics/faq.md

 However, you can not expect this to be fully formalized, because it is impossible.
 Therefore, Path Semantics is not fully formalizable.

-### Is AdvancedResearch an organization for pseudomathematicians?
+### Is AdvancedResearch an organization for pseudo-mathematicians?

-Pseudomathematics, or mathematical crankery, is a form of mathematics-like activity that aims at advancing a set of questionable beliefs that do not adhere to the framework of rigor or formal mathematical practice.
+Pseudo-mathematics, or mathematical crankery, is a form of mathematics-like activity that aims at advancing a set of questionable beliefs that do not adhere to the framework of rigor or formal mathematical practice.
 Link to [Wikipedia article](https://en.wikipedia.org/wiki/Pseudomathematics)

 Some people who criticize AdvancedResearch for this, usually in less nice words, often have the following lists of "merits":